Nord Stream 2: German foundation fights US sanctions | DW | 15.01.2021

 Sanctions would target private companies involved in the project.
 Earlier this month, the state government of Mecklenburg-Western Pomerania established a public foundation that could take over potentially sanctionable activities from those companies so "they do not have to fear them," a spokesperson for the state's Energy Ministry told DW.

-"The foundation could offer the possibility to acquire necessary parts and machinery for pipeline construction and, as necessary, make them available to the participating companies," the spokesperson, Renate Gundlach, said in a statement.
+"The foundation could offer the possibility of acquiring necessary parts and machinery for pipeline construction and, as necessary, make them available to the participating companies," the spokesperson, Renate Gundlach, said in a statement.
 "The goal is to secure these highly specialized items, which only a few companies in the world produce before they would be potentially no longer available to acquire because of sanctions."

 About €250,000 ($303,000) for the foundation, named the Climate and Environmental Protection MV, comes from state coffers.
 The Nord Stream 2 building company has pledged an initial 20 million euros ($24 million).
 That gives the company's owner, Russia's partially state-run energy conglomerate, Gazprom, some say over the foundation's activities and leadership.